Funding your Project through Securitization

 You then might consider getting funded through a Venture Capital Firm.
 If you find one interested in your project, the next question would be if you would like to go for their VC funding terms which might come as a shock to you once you are confronted with all the terms and what you have to give up in return for funding.
 So if also this is not an option for you, then…

-You might want to look at obtaining direct investments from institutional investors.
+You might want to look at obtaining direct investments from institutional investors using our platform services.